nicklockwood/BaseModel/README.md

 	+ (void)save;

 This method saves the shared object instance using the specified `documentFile`.
-If this is not set and exception will be thrown.
+If this is not set an exception will be thrown.
 The object will be saved using the NSCoding protocol.

 Usage